 The Mobility Innovation Center is the foundation of our proposed Smart City network, consisting of four components, which will work synergistically to deploy our Smart City initiatives in a holistic and integrated fashion.
 Operating as an incubator for ideas and regional project management, MIC is also the home base for Austin's five Smart City initiatives:

 - Automated and Connected Vehicles: Through a partnership with Capital Metropolitan Transit Authority and tech partners who specialize in electric-powered automated shuttles, the City of Austin will deploy transit circulators and smart infrastructure to Austin's international airport, as an early testbed for future full automation of the Austin transit fleet.
 The first component will be a low-speed automated and connected shuttle that moves passengers between the main terminal and a new mobility hub and staging area to be located in conjunction with a cell phone parking lot.

-- Electric Fleets: In order to accelerate proliferation of electric vehicles, Austin has identified several public mass transit and high-mileage vehicle fleets as the next intervention point for electrification.
-Its approach will be to provide a first of its kind and nationally scalable "Fleet Electrification Marketplace" that connects fleet owners like taxi companies (many of whom have expressed keen interest in electrifying their fleets) to companies specializing in electrifying fleets which are just now getting off the ground.
+- Electric Fleets: To accelerate the proliferation of electric vehicles, Austin has identified several public mass transit and high-mileage vehicle fleets as the next intervention point for electrification.
+Its approach will be to provide a first-of-its-kind and nationally scalable "Fleet Electrification Marketplace" that connects fleet owners like taxi companies (many of whom have expressed keen interest in electrifying their fleets) to companies specializing in electrifying fleets that are just now getting off the ground.

 - Sensor Systems: Comprehensive and coordinated intelligent transportation sensors will provide robust data and safety information to more efficiently operate and maintain the mobility network and communicate with travelers to make more informed decisions.